Office-Hours-Queue/OHQ/README.md

  - Create a user account for yourself
  - Create a user account to hold the files
  - Run package manager updates
- - Install nginx
  - Install docker and add yourself to the `docker` group
  - Start and enable the docker service
  - Get the release you want to deploy from git
+ - In the root directory of the repo, `docker-compose up -d`
+ - Install certbot
+ - Get a certificate
+ - Install certbot auto-update systemd timer / cron task
+ - Install nginx
  - Copy `deploy_configs/nginx.conf` into nginx's config directory
+ - Modify the nginx configuration to match the system
  - Start the nginx service
- - In the root directory of the repo, `docker-compose up -d`

 On CentOS, here are some specific commands: